• Blog

 Excessive Product Layering: Unfortunately, product overload remained a popular trend in 2025, despite cautions from dermatologists and other skincare experts.
 Skincare product overload happens when too many products or active ingredients disrupt the skin’s natural barrier, leading to dryness, redness, breakouts, excess oil, or sensitivity.
 Signs of skincare overwhelm can include stinging and flakiness, often the result of over-exfoliating, layering incompatible ingredients (like too many acids), or simply using too many potent products at once.

-Beef Tallow: We’ve discussed beef tallow at some length, but it’s worth reviewing once more.
-While popular in the “clean beauty” space, there’s little scientific evidence to support the benefits of beef tallow for skin health.
+Beef Tallow: While popular in the “clean beauty” space, there’s little scientific evidence to support the benefits of beef tallow for skin health.
 In fact, dermatologists and other skincare experts warn that beef tallow is highly occlusive and comedogenic, trapping dirt and oil in the skin and worsening breakouts, especially for those with oily or acne-prone skin.
 Additionally, beef tallow’s high pH can disrupt the skin’s natural balance, potentially damaging the skin barrier.
 As an unregulated product, the quality of beef tallow can vary significantly, and without preservatives, it can easily become rancid or harbor mold and bacteria, posing serious risks to the skin.

 DIY Skincare: From moisturizers to masks and even sunscreen, DIY skincare remained popular in 2025.
 While it’s tempting to believe homemade skincare is safe and effective, the truth is that it’s significantly less effective than professionally made products and can even cause lasting skin damage.
 Homemade skincare products pose risks like irritation, burns, and infections due to improper formulations.
 The absence of effective preservatives can lead to bacterial and mold growth, while incorrect pH levels can disrupt the skin’s natural barrier.
 Additionally, misuse of potent ingredients like essential oils can lead to burns, allergic reactions, and sun sensitivity.